 When Mike Singleton got into coaching, he never imagined he’d pretend to be the Little Mermaid in practice.
 But putting his own ego aside, in favor of a little Disney-inspired imagination, resonated with his young players and made them happier to play the game of soccer.

 “Their imagination is really the key to unlock everything about them,” Singleton says.
 “Be playful and realize that it’s not about your professionalism as a coach.
-It’s about the experience for the kid.
-So make sure you’re putting that as a priority.”
+It’s about the experience for the kid.”

 Singleton — who now coaches Division 3 soccer at Washington and Lee University and has a masters degree in child clinical psychology — has found that keeping the instruction short maintains the kids’ attention.
 “If you’re talking for more than 15 seconds at a time, you’re aiding their flower picking,” he says.
 “So limit your communication and let the games be the teacher.”

 Singleton also recommends peer activities, where kids are encouraged to play through interactions with their teammates.
-By pairing the socially-skilled, friendly kids with the players who may disassociate, a form of peer support is formed and can increase motivation.
+By pairing the socially-skilled, friendly kids with the players who are shy or reluctant or disconnected, a form of peer support is formed and can increase motivation.

 For Dick, motivating his team came down to getting to know each player and learning what element of the game they love.

-“You try to identify something at school,” Dick says.
+“Try to identify something at school,” Dick says.
 For example, one of his players loved kicking the ball hard during kickball, to see how far it would go.
-“You try to translate that over to what we are trying to accomplish in soccer.”
+“Try to translate that over to what we are trying to accomplish in soccer.”

-Working with younger kids, Dick would introduce the game of soccer in phases — chase drills without the ball, small bounce drills to let them kick the ball as hard as they could, and eventually 3-on-3 with the ball, for example.
-Throughout the process, he offered as much encouragement and patience as possible.
+Working with younger kids, Dick would introduce the game of soccer in phases — chase drills without the ball, small bounce drills to let them kick the ball as hard as they could, and eventually 3 vs. 3 with the ball, for example.
+Throughout the process, he offered as much encouragement, positivity and patience as possible.